-The Charlottesville child injury attorney at Kendall Law Firm works to help Virginia families seek full compensation and justice when their children suffer serious physical and emotional harm as a result of an accident caused by someone else.
+The Charlottesville child injury lawyer at Kendall Law Firm works to help Charlottesville families seek full compensation and justice when their children suffer serious physical and emotional harm as a result of an accident caused by someone else.

-Contact Kendall Law Firm today to schedule a free consultation with one of our Charlottesville child injury attorney.
+Contact Kendall Law Firm today to schedule a free consultation with one of our Charlottesville child injury attorneys.

 The U.S. Centers for Disease Control and Prevention report that unintentional injuries to children are the leading cause of death for children.
 Every year, more than 9.2 million children are admitted to hospitals for injuries.
 More than 12,000 children die each year due to fatal injuries.

 Male children were twice as likely as female children to suffer fatal injuries across all age groups.
 The leading cause of fatal injury for infants was suffocation.
 For toddlers, it was drowning, and for other children, it was motor vehicle accidents.

 According to the National Institutes of Health, the most common causes of child injury are:

 - Motor vehicle accidents: In children ages 5 to 19, motor vehicle accidents including pedestrian and bicycle accidents are the leading cause of fatal injury.
 Every hour, approximately 150 children visit emergency rooms due to injuries from car accidents and other vehicle accidents.

 - Suffocation: Infants are most likely to suffocate while sleeping, while toddlers are most likely to suffocate from choking on food or small objects such as toys.

 - Drowning: Drowning is the most common cause of death of children aged 1 to 4.
 Three children die each day due to drowning.